 Who is the X-Factor for the Steelers in their Week 17 game vs. Cleveland?

-The Pittsburgh Steelers are preparing for the Cleveland Browns in Week 17.
-It is the Steelers’ latest game after a three game losing streak and hopefully this game will be their thirteenth win of the 2020 regular season.
+The Pittsburgh Steelers are preparing for the Cleveland Browns in the Wild Card round of the AFC Playoffs.
+It is the Steelers’ latest game after losing four of their last five games heading into the postseason.

-When looking at the matchup between conference foes, there are players who can be viewed as ‘X-Factors’.
+When looking at the matchup between division foes, there are players who can be viewed as ‘X-Factors’.

 What is an ‘X-Factor’?